 Federal Deduction Strategies for Smokies Hosts

-Schedule C vs Schedule E. Most Smoky Mountains cabins with average guest stays of seven days or fewer and substantial host services (cleaning, linens, toiletries, firewood, welcome baskets) qualify for Schedule C filing.
-This is important because Schedule C losses can offset W-2 income when you meet the material participation test.
+the right tax form.
+Most Smoky Mountains cabins with average guest stays of seven days or fewer and substantial host services (cleaning, linens, toiletries, firewood, welcome baskets) qualify for tax filing.
+This is important because your tax return losses can offset W-2 income when you meet the material participation test.

 Cost segregation.
 Cabins are ideal candidates for cost segregation studies.
 Log cabin construction, outdoor decks, hot tub installations, game room equipment (pool tables, arcade machines), outdoor fire pits, landscaping, gravel driveways, and retaining walls can all be reclassified from 27.5-year residential property to 5, 7, or 15-year asset classes.
 On a $500,000 cabin, a cost segregation study can often reclassify $100,000-150,000 in assets for accelerated depreciation.